KennethT/crud-scratch-day2/README.md

 * As you finish each task, check off the item you've completed

+ * Stories

 * Create an events index page that lists all events in a table.
 * Link to "New Event" that allows users to create events.
 * From Events Index page link to all show pages for events.
+* From Events Index page, link to "Delete", that deletes that event.
 * Show page that shows all event details.
 * Show Page also has Breadcrumb back to index(link to index)
 * Edit Page that shows event details and allows user to make updates.
 * Edit Page also has Breadcrumbs(links to show and index page)

-* Don't worry about CSS and formatting.
+* Don't worry about CSS or formatting.
-* CRU CRU CRU!!!
+* CRUD CRUD CRUD!!!

 NOTE: no need to include Twitter Bootstrap here.
 NOTE: gl hf